mcharouk/aws/Certification/machinelearning.md

   * It's an indicator that mixes Precision and Recall.

 * Receiver Operating characteristics
   * ROC curve is a graphical representation of the performance of a classification model at all classification thresholds.
-Basically is threshold is set to 0,5, that means all prediction > 0,5 will be classified as positive.
+Basically if threshold is set to 0,5, that means all prediction > 0,5 will be classified as positive.
     * Lowering the threshold gives you more true positive and false positive as well
     * Raising the threshold gives you less true positive and less false positive.
 * Area under the curve